-Before transfer of assets to the company by MIL pursuant to its sanctioned scheme of rehabilitation, MIL had initiated steps for revision in rent/recovery of expenses and filed legal proceedings for eviction of some of its tenants/ (now) ex-tenants who were occupying at that time some of the premises in its building at Nariman Point, Mumbai.
+- 31 The company was identified as a 'special purpose vehicle' for the implementation of the rehabilitation scheme on 30th October, 2002 (issued on 15th November, 2002) of Mafatlal Industries Limited (MIL) sanctioned by the Board for Industrial & Financial Reconstruction, as MIL was declared a sick industrial undertaking, within the meaning of section 3(1)(o) of the Sick Industrial Companies (Special Provisions) Act, 1985.
+Under the Scheme, amongst the various steps, the chemical division was de-merged to Navin Flourine International Limited (NFIL) and the Real Estate and Investment Business of MIL was demerged to the company for settlement of MIL's secured term lenders.
+NFIL became the Parent company during the year ended 31st March, 2005. - Before transfer of assets to the company by MIL pursuant to its sanctioned scheme of rehabilitation, MIL had initiated steps for revision in rent/recovery of expenses and filed legal proceedings for eviction of some of its tenants/ (now) ex-tenants who were occupying at that time some of the premises in its building at Nariman Point, Mumbai.
 Pending resolution of those legal cases, rent of Rs.
 Nil, previous year, Rs.
 Nil, (aggregate to date, Rs.
-66.43 lacs, as at 31st March, 2022, Rs.66.43 lacs) and recovery of expenses, of Rs.
+66.43 lakhs, as at 31st March, 2023, Rs.66.43 lakhs) and recovery of expenses, of Rs.
 Nil, previous year, Rs.
 Nil (aggregate to date, Rs.
-42.40 lacs, as at 31st March, 2022 Rs.
-42.40 lacs), have not been accounted, on legal advice.
+42.40 lakhs, as at 31st March, 2023 Rs.
+42.40 lakhs), have not been accounted, on legal advice.
 The ex-tenants have filed Civil Revision Application and secured a stay from the Hon'ble Bombay High Court in April 2013 against the Order of the appeal bench of Hon'ble Small Causes Court awarding an increased amount to the company.
 During the year 2014-15, pursuant to the directions of the Hon'ble Bombay High Court and the Undertakings provided by the company, the company received Rs.
-655.58 lacs deposited by the ex-tenants, which is subject to final disposal of the matter.
+655.58 lakhs deposited by the ex-tenants, which is subject to final disposal of the matter.
 The company is liable to refund the amount if the final decision goes against the company.
 Pending final decision on the matter, the aforesaid amount has been kept in term deposit account and the interest thereon is not considered as an Income.